christopher-caldwell/react-kanban/README.md

 - Clone your fork
 - In your fork, run `yarn` to install deps
 - Begin work
-- Add yourself to the contributors table
+- Add yourself to the contributors table, this is powered by [all-contributors](https://allcontributors.org/)
+  - `yarn all-contributors add`
-  - `yarn contributor:add`
+  - `yarn all-contributors generate`
 - Submit your PR across forks with the target base as `christopher-caldwell:master`.